schollz/oomph/README.md

 - ~~allow 16 tracks~~
 - add more chaotic lfos
 - add midi out to things
-- filters should be in terms of notes
+- filters should be in terms of notes (maybe)
+- rpi3 has clicks and pops intermittently ~~disable sample pad when not in use~~
+- light-up keys for the grid parameters
+- remember grid setting and recall on a double-tap
+- add parameter for the slew rate of parameter changes (one for each section?)

 ## known bugs